-The number of American lawyers is the highest in the world.
-From 1960 to the present, lawyers more than doubled in number and the total is now approximately 1.33 million (about 1 lawyer for every 250 inhabitants; New York has more lawyers per capita than any other state with 9.5 lawyers per 1,000 residents).
-63% are male, and only 37% female.
+- The number of American lawyers is the highest in the world.
+From 1960 to the present, lawyers more than doubled in number and the total is now approximately 1.3 million licenced attorneys (about 4 lawyers for every 1000 inhabitants but some states have far more e.g. New York tops the list with 9.6 lawyers per 1,000 residents) Over the past decade, the number of lawyers nationwide has grown by more than 63,000 an increase of 5% from 2013 to 2023.
+Around a quarter of all the lawyers are in just two states: New York (around 188,000lawyers) and California (around 171,000 lawyers).
+Combined, they have 27% of the nation's lawyers.
+61% are male, and only 39% female.
 Nearly all minorities are underrepresented.
-In the legal profession.compared with their representation in the U.S. population: 5 percent of lawyers are African American, while the U.S. population is 13.4 percent African American; 5 percent of lawyers are Hispanic, while the U.S. population is 18.1 percent Hispanic; and 2 percent of lawyers are Asian, while the U.S. population is 5.8 percent Asian.
-(88% white/caucasian)

-At law firms, the number of minority partners has increased only slightly over the last decade, from 6 percent in 2009 to 9 percent in 2018.
-At law schools, minority enrollment has gradually risen, from 25 percent of law students in 2011 to 31 percent in 2018.

-- About three quarters (nearly 75%) of America's lawyers are in the private sector, some in small practices, some in one-person offices (single practitioners) and some in much larger law firm. - 10 to 15% of lawyers practice in the legal department of a corporation instead of an independent firm.
+In the legal profession.compared with their representation in the U.S. population: 5 percent of lawyers are African American, while the U.S. population is 13.6 percent African American; 6 percent of lawyers are Asian, while the U.S. population is 6 percent Asian.
+(79% white/caucasian) At law firms, the number of minority partners has increased only slightly over the last decade, from 6 percent in 2009 to 11 percent in 2023.
+At law schools, minority enrollment has gradually risen, from 25 percent of law students in 2011 to 31 percent in 2018. - About three quarters (nearly 75%) of America's lawyers are in the private sector, some in small practices, some in one-person offices (single practitioners) and some in much larger law firm. - 10 to 15% of lawyers practice in the legal department of a corporation instead of an independent firm.
 They are called "in-house lawyers".
 They are salaried and work exclusively for that corporation.
-Some of these departments can be huge and employ hundreds of lawyers (e.g. 1000 for AT&T, 500 for EXXON....) - A significant number of attorneys (8-10%) are employed at the various levels of government.
-California and New York each have over 100,000 lawyers representing the two states with the highest numbers of employed attorneys Some work for State Attorneys Generals (the heads of the State Justice Department), prosecutors (District Attorney Offices), and public defenders (Public Defenders Office).
+Some of these departments can be huge and employ hundreds of lawyers (e.g. 1000 for AT&T, 500 for EXXON...) - A significant number of attorneys (8-10%) are employed at the various levels of government.
+Some work for State Attorneys Generals (the heads of the State Justice Department), prosecutors (District Attorney Offices), and public defenders (Public Defenders Office).
 At the Federal level, attorneys investigate cases for the U.S. Department of Justice and other agencies.
 Government lawyers also help develop programs, draft and interpret laws and legislation, establish enforcement procedures, and argue civil and criminal cases on behalf of the government.